montagao/montagao.github.io/blog/secondbrain/index.md

 * **Expand your working memory by writing more to Brain 2**
 	* This one is less proved, but anecdotally I've found that the more I write things down, the better my working memory seems to improve.
 Maybe it's an exercise in recall?
 Or maybe since we're dumping things in Brain 2 we subconsciously flush them out of Brain 1?

 * **It's fun**
 	* It's fun and interesting to introspect on oneself!
 Especially if you write with that goal in mind.

+* In the event of amnesia, you have a partial backup of your brain

 ### Cons of Brain 2